 26. Do we count flexible spending account dollars allocated toward dependent care benefits as qualifying expenses for the child and dependent care credit?
 Answer: Do not count flexible spending account dollars, because they are BEFORE tax dollars that are being spent.
 What that means is, they reduce your net taxable wages by the amount of the flex spending dollars withheld.
 Therefore, because you already receive a tax benefit (in the form of lower taxable wages), you are not entitled to a second tax benefit through being able to count these flex spending dollars toward child care expenses.
 For reporting purposes, the flex spending dollars get reported through a lower taxable wages on your Form W-2.
 That’s when and how you get credit for receiving the benefit of your flexible spending account.
 The decision whether to pay directly for child care expenses or use dependent care benefits through your employer’s flexible spending account can be determined by the difference between your marginal tax rate and the rate of any child care credit for which you would qualify.
 If your marginal tax rate is 25% and your child care credit rate is 20%, it is better (you save more in taxes) to use dependent care benefits to pay for your child card expenses.
 However, be aware that the amount of dependent care benefits that exceeds the amount spent on child care is treated as taxable income.
 Therefore, you will want to allocate your flexible spending account funds toward child care only to the extent that you believe you will use them for child care, and leave the remainder for other things, such as medical expenses, that you may use and not waste the tax deduction.

 27. What is the best way for me to organize my receipts?
 Answer: For most cosmetics Consultants and Directors, we have found that the most time-saving, business productive method to use to organize your records is to use an accordion file that has each file slot labeled as one of the “Operating Expenses” on our “Cosmetics Business” worksheet.
 Then each day as you generate receipts, you place each one behind the previous receipts from its respective file category slot.
-This way you don’t have to get on a computer to input your daily expenses, which steals your time each day from doing the truly productive things in your busines.
+This way you don’t have to get on a computer to input your daily expenses, which steals your time each day from doing the truly productive things in your business.
 At the end of the year you simply add up all the receipts from each slot to obtain each expense category’s total and write down that total on our “Cosmetics Business” worksheet.
 When adding up your receipts, we strongly recommend that you use an adding machine that has a paper tape so that 1) you can see if you have made a mistake in inputting the numbers to be added and 2) if you do make a mistake, you can simply subtract out the mistaken entry and re-enter the correct one.
+If you want a spreadsheet that will keep track of your cosmetics business income and expenses, then consider buying our Cosmetics Business Excel Spreadsheet for $25 (get Purchase Order).

 28. What constitutes inventory that I have to count?
 Answer: You are required to count all salable Section 1 product – whether discontinued, limited edition, in the Look Book, or not – as inventory.
 Even if it is on display or expired (but still usable, and thus salable), as long as you can and intend to sell it, it is inventory.
 Now if it is Section 2, demos, personal use, spoiled (not usable), or on display and you do not intend to sell it, then it is not considered inventory product for resell.

 29. Can I get a last minute tax deduction by placing an order at the end of the year?
-Answer: Place an order on or just before December 31st so that you do not take physical possession of the product until the next year.
+Answer: Yes, if I am preparing your tax return.
+Place an order on or just before December 31st so that you do not take physical possession of the product until the next year.
 Be sure you pick up your order AFTER January 1st.
 That way you get to deduct the order without having to count the product as part of your ending inventory, because the lower your ending inventory the higher your Cost of Goods Sold.

 30. What are the different tax costs in hiring a babysitter, a day care center, or a nanny for caring for my child(ren)?
 Answer: When you pay child care expenses to an agency (daycare business), they pay and withhold the social security and medicare taxes for their individual child care provider employees – you pay none of those taxes.
 When you hire an individual child care provider who performs the work from their home, they are self-employed contractors and are responsible for paying their own social security and medicare taxes through self-employment taxes.
 And when you hire an individual child care provider who performs the work in your home (babysitter or nanny) and you pay him/her over $1,800 during the year, you become responsible for paying their social security and medicare taxes through household employee taxes reported on Schedule H of your personal income tax return.
 In all these scenarios, you are still eligible to claim a child care credit on your taxes.
 So, you still get the dependent care tax credit, but depending on the type of child care provider you choose to hire, the level of tax responsibility and cost will vary.